 A user defined datatype that allows you to combine several datatypes.
-They are like C++ Objects but they do not have methods
+They are passed by value.

 Template